persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 .. image:: /user_manual/graphical_interface/physical_model/FMIPhysicalModel2.png
     :align: center

-By default, all the variables appear in the array and some filters allow to modify the currently listed variables.
+By default, all the variables appear in the array and some filters allow one to modify the currently listed variables.

 The **Check model** button runs the model once.